bdevorem/WebPortfolio-Hugo/content/projects/aigame2/index.md

                                              ;this is expected to be 1 ;;cry because the result is wrong (we get 0 instead of 1)
 {{< /editor >}}

+This appears to be caused by issues of storing context information.
+Ideally, when the `\_cons` function gets called, it would return a function that has access to the `\_car` and `\_cdr` values.
+However, it appears that it gets stuck with the `\_car` and `\_cdr` values from the first time `\_cons` is called.

+In terms of the language this is the issue I will spend the most time on at the moment.
+Next to that, having proper error messages and the like is a priority, followed by some more minor details.